-One of the many things that I love about the barefoot Investor approach to personal finances, is that it is easy to set up and put everything on autopilot.
-Seriously, I no longer do a detailed budget anymore of what we have spent and when and where.
-Keeping a detailed spreadsheet of every transaction is a pain!
-Like a food diary, it can be helpful for a time but a lot of effort to do long term!
-Now I just use the Barefoot Investor Bank accounts to keep everything organised.
+One of the many things that I love about the Barefoot Investor approach to personal finances, is that it is easy to set up and put everything on autopilot.
+Seriously, I no longer do a detailed budget anymore or keep track of every transaction!
+Find out how I use the Barefoot Investor Bank accounts to keep everything organised with very little effort.

 Ok so let’s get to the nitty gritty…

 Scott Pape aka The Barefoot Investor recommends setting up 5 bank accounts.

 The Barefoot Investor Bank Accounts are:

 - Everyday Transaction Account called ‘Daily Expenses’